-As one of three UC campus libraries offering Open Access Publishing Funds, the UC Davis Open Access Fund (UCD-OAF) is a Library reimbursement program that supports members of the UC Davis academic community who want to make their journal articles or book chapters free to all readers immediately upon publication.
+The UC Davis Open Access Fund is a library reimbursement program that supports members of the UC Davis academic community who want to make their journal articles or book chapters free to all readers immediately upon publication.

-Begun in October 2012 as a pilot, with initial funding from the California Digital Library (CDL), UCD-OAF subsidizes open access publishing charges for researchers when funds are otherwise unavailable.* The UC Davis Library continues to provide the funds in order to support UCD authors interested in reshaping models of scholarly publishing.
-The Library tracks how the funds are spent, and the success and sustainability of the fund continues to be evaluated.
-The chief goals include fostering greater dissemination of the work of University of California, Davis scholars, and encouraging author control of copyright.
+The Open Access Fund began as a pilot in October 2012, with initial funding from the California Digital Library (CDL).
+The UC Davis Library continues to provide these funds to UC Davis authors interested in publishing open access.
+The library tracks how the funds are spent, and the success and sustainability of the fund continues to be evaluated.
+Its chief goals are to foster greater dissemination of the work of UC Davis scholars and encourage author control of copyright.

-The fund will reimburse authors up to $1000 per article for open access article processing charges (APCs), or for fees paid to publish open access book chapters.
+Any author with a UC Davis affiliation is eligible for the fund (faculty, graduate students, residents, staff, etc.) The fund will reimburse authors up to $1,000 per article for open access article processing charges (APCs), or for fees paid to publish open access book chapters.